Menu

 9. Jaipur, Rajasthan

 Elephants comprise the key element in the royal celebrations of Holi in Jaipur.
-Elephant Parade, elephant beauty contests, elephant tug of war were the popular lures in the past when it came to extravagant Holi celebrations.
+Elephant Parade, elephant beauty contests, and elephant tug of war were the popular lures in the past when it came to extravagant Holi celebrations.

 You may try Eliholi or some private parties for your Holi enjoyment.